gfusee/seal/docs/Design.md

 - `/v1/fetch_key` - Handles a request for one or more derived keys and returns them if access is permitted by the associated package / policies.
 Each request must meet the following requirements:
     - Be signed by the user's address using `signPersonalMessage`.
 For details, see the [signed_message](https://github.com/MystenLabs/seal/tree/main/crates/key-server/src/signed_message.rs) format.
     - Include a valid PTB, which is evaluated against the `seal_approve*` rules.
 For PTB construction guidelines, see [valid_ptb](https://github.com/MystenLabs/seal/tree/main/crates/key-server/src/valid_ptb.rs).
-    - Provide an encryption key to encrypt the response.
+    - Provide an ephemeral encryption key to encrypt the response.
 Encrypting the response ensures that only the requester (the initiator) can decrypt and access the returned keys.

 See [crates/key-server](https://github.com/MystenLabs/seal/tree/main/crates/key-server/src/server.rs) for the implementation of the key server.